its-kronos/Databoard/README.md

 - PCB made to be as cheap and slim as possible

+- Featured on OSHWLAB, a website by JLCPCB to show hardware projects: https://oshwlab.com/anseld41/databoard

 # Why did I design it?

 - I had already made another devboard before, but I wanted to challenge myself more, and I did this by trying to make a design as slim as possible and as cheap as possible, which was wildy different from my previous project.